-- Environmental restoration projects can be successful at more built edges as well as softer edges.
-Shoreline restoration works, such as tidal marsh creation, can enhance the resilience of the shoreline and park infrastructure against the impacts associated wit sea level rise, storm surges, and wave run-up. - Planting new trees with a focus on climate resilient species will help ensure a healthy tree canopy for the future. change will ensure a healthy canopy in the future. - Incorporate infrastructure which will make the park a place of respite from extreme heat such as water fountains, shaded water play, shaded resting benches, and misting stations.
+- Environmental restoration projects can be successful at more built edges as well as softer edges. - Shoreline restoration works, such as tidal marsh creation, can enhance the resilience of the shoreline and park infrastructure against the impacts associated wit sea level rise, storm surges, and wave run-up. - Planting new trees with a focus on climate resilient species will help ensure a healthy tree canopy for the future. - Incorporating infrastructure which will make the park a place of respite from extreme heat such as water fountains, shaded water play, shaded resting benches, and misting stations.